-Chester Visual Arts (CVA) brings the major V&A exhibition Chance and Control: Art in the Age of Computers to Chester this summer, and the first stop on its tour outside of London.
+Chester Visual Arts (CVA) brought the major V&A exhibition Chance and Control: Art in the Age of Computers to Chester this summer - its first tour stop outside of London.

 Ben Laposky, Oscillon 40, c-type photographic print, USA, 1952. © Victoria and Albert Museum, London/Sanford Museum